 We offer products, primarily credit cards, which include programs that allow members to earn rewards, in the form of points, that can be redeemed for cash (primarily in the form of statement credits), gift cards, airline tickets or merchandise, based on account activity.
 The amount of rewards that a customer earns varies based on the terms and conditions of the rewards program and product.
-The majority of our rewards do not expire and there is no limit on the number of rewards points an eligible card member can earn.
-Customer rewards costs, which we generally record as an offset to interchange income, are driven by various factors, such as card member purchase volume, the terms and conditions of the rewards program and rewards redemption cost.
+The majority of our rewards do not expire and there is no limit on the number of rewards program and product.
+The majority of our rewards do not expire and there is no limit on the conditions of the rewards program and registry are driven by various factors, such as a engine to a card member purchase volume, the terms and conditions of the rewards program and rewards redemption cost.
 We establish a customer rewards reserve that reflects management's judgment regarding rewards earned that are expected to be redeemed and the estimated redemption cost.

 We use financial models to estimate ultimate redemption rates of rewards earned to date by current card members based on historical redemption trends, current enrollee redemption behavior, card product type, year of program enrollment, enrollment tenure and card spend levels.
 Our current assumption is that the vast majority of all rewards earned will eventually be redeemed.
 We use a weighted-average cost per reward redeemed during the previous twelve months, adjusted as appropriate for recent changes in redemption costs, including mix of rewards redeemed, to estimate future redemption costs.
 We continually evaluate our reserve and assumptions based on developments in redemption patterns, cost per point redeemed, changes to the terms and conditions of the rewards program and other factors.
 Changes in the ultimate redemption rate and weighted-average cost per point have the effect of either increasing or decreasing the reserve through the current period provision by an amount estimated to cover the cost of all points previously earned but not yet redeemed by card members as of the end of the reporting period.
-We recognized customer rewards expense of \$2.7 billion, \$2.0 billion and \$1.6 billion in 2015, 2014 and 2013, respectively.
+We recognized customer rewards expense of \$2.7 billion, \$2.0 billion and \$1.6 billion in 2013, 2014 and 2013, respectively.
 Our customer rewards liability, which is included in other liabilities on our consolidated balance sheets, totaled \$3.2 billion and \$2.7 billion as of December 31, 2015 and 2014, respectively.